Womanizer vs. Satisfyer vs. Lelo Sona: Best Clit Suction Stimulators Ranking

 Pulsation Intensity Chart

-This chart marks the intensity of each pulsation function in each of my 12 best Womanizer style toys, with a dot.
+This chart marks the intensity of the full speed range in each of my 14 best Womanizer & Satisfyer style toys.
 From slow (left side) to fast (right side), here’s how Womanizer, Melt, Sona, and Satisfyer stack up for air-pulse speed, chart below.
-TL;DR: Womanizer Premium 2 ($199) has the best speed range overall; Satisfyer Pro 2 Generation 3 or Satisfyer Curvys are IMO the best beginner option due to their lower start, vibrating functionality, & cheaper price ($39.99); and Vedo Suki ($54.99) is strongest on high — with the Inya Rose ($41.99) very, very close to that intense clit power.
+TL;DR: Womanizer Premium 2 ($199) has the best speed range overall and gets the strongest; Zen Rose is my personal #1 due to its rumbly vibration + flared petals = “makes me think of getting head” feel; Satisfyer Pro 2 (Generation 2) is a good beginner option due to its lower start ($49.99); and We-Vibe Melt 2 is a classic, now in better colors, fantastic for adding faster clit orgasms to couples’ sex.
 Click to enlarge:

 We-Vibe Melt